We regulate Victorian water businesses through a combination of water price reviews, codes, guidelines and performance monitoring.

 - conducting inquiries, studies and reviews on the water industry as required.

-We regulate water through several key pieces of legislation
+We regulate water through a framework and several key pieces of legislation

 Our role in approving prices, specifying service standards and reporting on performance are all given to us through the the Water Industry Act 1994 and its Water Industry Regulatory Order.